-other folders-directories can be inside directories.
-In Unix, the collection of directories and files is A directory is like a folder: it contains pieces of paper, or files.
-A large folder can even hold called the file system.
+A directory is like a folder: it contains pieces of paper, or files.
+A large folder can even hold other folders-directories can be inside directories.
+In Unix, the collection of directories and files is called the file system.
 Initially, the file system consists of one directory, called the "root" directory.
-Inside this directory, there are more directories, and inside those directories are files and yet more directories.5 Each file and each directory has a name.
-It has both a short name, which can be the same as name for a file could be joo, while it's "full name" would be /home/larry/joe.
+Inside this directory, there are more directories, and inside those directories are files and yet more directories.

+Each file and each directory has a name.
+It has both a short name, which can be the same as another file or directory somewhere else on the system, and a long name which is unique.
+A short name for a file could be joe, while it's "full name" would be /home/larry/joe.
 The full name is usually called the path.
 The path can be decode into a sequence of directories.
-For example, here austher file or directory somewhere else on the system, and a long name which is unique.
-A short is how /home/larry/joe is read:
+For example, here is how /home/larry/joe is read: